 How do you relate to each other socially?
 How do you relate to the world as individuals and as a couple?
 Sharing mutual interests in activities, hobbies, and lifestyle can help in building a healthy social connection.
 Do you spend time doing these activities together and actually enjoy each other’s company?
 Do you spend time with your partner’s friends and family?

 Social connection can also be determined by how you relate to each other.
-If one of you is more introverted and the other is more extroverted, it can be a good complement and balance for the relationship, or it can create a disconnection.
+If one of you is an introvert, while and the other is more extroverted, it can be a good complement and balance for the relationship, or it can create a disconnection.
+Here are a few dating tips for introverts.
 Evaluate how you relate to each other and to the outside world.
 If you feel like you can be good friends, you’re in luck!

 Have you met a kindred spirit?
 Depending on your spiritual beliefs or faith, this could be an important piece of connection in a relationship.
 If you feel a deeper level of connection with this partner that seems to have had some divine intervention, you may be with each other for a reason.
 It’s not uncommon for people to feel like fate or faith brought them together.